ionic-team/ionic-site/_posts/2014-02-04-angularjs-will-be-huge.markdown

 <img class="showcase-image" src="/img/blog/angularjs.jpg">

-Earlier this summer, I realized AngularJS was going to be f***ing huge.
+Earlier this summer, I realized AngularJS was going to be f'ing huge.

 I don't just mean it was going to be the next hot thing that would be here for a few months only to be replaced a few months later.
 By huge, I mean it was going to change the entire frontend development industry forever, with ripples felt across all aspects of the tech industry.